 I got the idea from some fabric wrapped storage boxes I’d seen on Pinterest.
 However, I wanted to add more to my DIY storage box by lining it (like with my vintage map suitcase) and adding a fun stencil.

 This is such a cheap and easy way to get some fun, handy stylish storage for your “Bits and Bobs”.
-It was actually featured as one of the top 100 Easy DIY Projects of 2018 on DIYIdeacenter.
+All you need is one pair of old jeans for this denim upcycle.